Vivvo/gnl-templates/documentation/source/template-design-guide.rst

 Forgot Password
 ***************
-This page must contain a form with the following inputs
+The Forgot password page must contain a form with the following inputs

     - Email
     - csrf_token (hidden)